-The young men’s’ plan to pull down the Nazi flag from the Acropolis was organized days earlier.
+The young mens’ plan to pull down the Nazi flag from the Acropolis had been organized days earlier.
 They read everything they found about the Acropolis in encyclopedias.
 Most importantly, they read about natural tunnels and crevices in the Sacred Rock and other points where they could hide.

 On the morning of May 30, 1941, Glezos and Santas heard on the radio that Crete had fallen.
 The two young men decided it was time to act.

 At 9:30 PM, the Acropolis’ small guard was gathered in Propylaia, drinking beer and getting drunk.
-The two youths jumped over the wire fences and crawled through the cave at the Pandroseion sanctuary.
+The two men jumped over the wire fences and crawled through the cave at the Pandroseion sanctuary.

-They climbed up the archeologists’ scaffolding and came to within a few meters of the flagpole, without any guard noticing them.
+They climbed up the archeologists’ scaffolding and came to within a few meters of the flagpole, without being spotted by any guard.
 Moving quickly, they took down the hated Nazi flag.

-The two students, armed with only a small knife, a lantern and a ton of courage, did what seemed impossible: They climbed 34 meters (111.5 feet) up Acropolis Hill, in the middle of the night under a strict curfew, approached the flag and cut it down.
-They then went 34 meters downhill, crossed the empty streets of central Athens and quietly returned to their homes.
+The two students, armed with only a small knife, a lantern, and a ton of courage, had done what seemed impossible: They climbed 34 meters (111.5 feet) up Acropolis Hill in the middle of the night under a strict curfew, approached the flag, and cut it down.
+They then went 34 meters downhill, crossing the empty streets of central Athens, and quietly returned to their homes.

 Early next morning, the German guards realized that the flag was missing.
 The Nazi authorities ordered several interrogations and by 11 AM, a new Nazi flag was flying above the Acropolis.

-Glezos ended up being arrested three times during the German occupation.
-He was even put in prison for a time, but managed to escape, while Lakis Santas escaped the enemy entirely and joined the Greek People’s Liberation Army (ELAS).
+Glezos ended up being arrested three times by the Nazis during the German occupation of Greece for a variety of other acts of defiance.
+He was even temporarily imprisoned, but managed to escape while Lakis Santas escaped the enemy entirely and joined the leftist Greek People’s Liberation Army (ELAS), which resisted the Nazis.

-Apostolos Santas died in Athens at age 89 in 2011, and Manolis Glezos passed away on March 30, 2020.
+Apostolos Santas died in Athens at age 89 in 2011, and Manolis Glezos passed away at the age of 98 on March 30, 2020.